WICG/webmonetization/docs/explainer.md

 The numbers correspond to the diagram above.
 The flow is simplified to exclude some edge cases.

-1. Sites that support Web Monetization include a `<meta>` tag containing a [payment pointer](#payment-pointers).
+1. Sites that support Web Monetization include a `<link>` tag containing a [payment pointer](#payment-pointers).
 The browser (user agent) parses the tag to determine where to send payments.
 2. The browser uses its internal Web Monetization agent to calculate an